 The Himalayas have not stopped growing fully.
-The Indian tectonic plate still moving northward slowly causing a growth in the Himalayas.
-The fact that the Himalayas are moving can be confirmed with the occurrence of earthquakes in and around the areas of the Himalayas.
+The Indian tectonic plate is still moving northward slowly causing a growth in the Himalayas.
+The fact that the Himalayas are moving can be confirmed by the occurrence of earthquakes in and around the areas of the Himalayas.

 Glaciers in the Himalayas

 The Himalayas have a large deposit of ice and snow.
 This deposit of ice and snow, after Antarctica and the Arctic, is the highest in the world.
 There are 15,000 glaciers in the Himalayas.
 There is a reservoir of 12,000 km3(2,900 cube mi) of fresh water in these glaciers.

 The Khumbu glaciers of the Mount Everest region are the most famous glaciers of the Himalayas.
 Similarly, the Langtang glacier of the Langtang region is another notable glacier in Nepal.
 Gangotri, Yamunotri (Uttarakhand), and Zemu (Sikkim) are the popular glaciers in the Himalayas that lie in India.

 Scientists have observed a notable increase in the rate of glacier retreat across the Himalayas and other areas with many snow deposits.
 Most of this has resulted due to global climate change.

 For instance, there are have been many glacial lakes that have formed on the surface of glaciers in Bhutan Himalaya.
 This effect has been greater in the last few decades.
 The effect of this process will only materialize in the years to follow.
 But it has a potential for disaster for the thousands of inhabitants who rely on these glaciers that in turn feed the rivers in the dry seasons.